 Affine combinations

-Consider R2 an affine space with its origin at (0,0) and basis vectors b1=[1,0] and b2=[0,1], given any two points a,bR2 with coordinates a=(a1,a2) and b=(b1,b2) we can define the affine combination λa+μb as the point of coordinates
+Consider R2 as an affine space with its origin at (0,0) and basis vectors b1=[1,0] and b2=[0,1].
+Given any two points a,bR2 with coordinates a=(a1,a2) and b=(b1,b2), we can define the affine combination λa+μb as the point with coordinates

 (λa1+μb1,λa2+μb2)

-If we change the coordinate system to have an origin at (1,1) with the same basis vectors then the coordinates of the given points are a=(2,2) and b=(1,1), the linear combination is then a+b=(1,1) which is the same as the point (0,0) of the first coordinate system, therefore a+b corresponds to two different points depending on the coordinate system used
+If we change the coordinate system to have an origin at (1,1) with the same basis vectors, then the coordinates of the given points are a=(2,2) and b=(1,1).
+The linear combination is then a+b=(1,1), which is the same as the point (0,0) of the first coordinate system.
+Therefore, a+b corresponds to two different points depending on the coordinate system used.

-Lemma: Given an affine space E,vE,+, let ai,iI be a family of points in E and let λi,iI a family of scalars then any two points a,bE the following properties hold
+Lemma: Given an affine space E,E,+, let ai,iI be a family of points in E and let λi,iI be a family of scalars.
+Then, for any two points a,bE, the following properties hold:

 (1)a+iIλiaai=b+iIλibaiif iIλi=1